Event Recap: Boston’s Hidden Histories

 NLC Menino Fellow Augustine Jimenez Attends the City Summit in Charlotte

 Our 2017-2018 National League of Cities Menino Fellow, Augustine Jimenez, recently attended the NLC City Summit in Charlotte, North Carolina.
 More than 4,000 attendees participated in hands-on workshops, learned from seminars by city leaders, and networked with other delegates in local government.
-Hear from Augustine about his experience here.

 In the News: Professor Rotjan’s Urban Coral Project

 Congratulations to Professor Randi Rotjan for receiving media coverage by WPRI 12 and ecoRI News on her urban coral project.
-Rotjan was received an IOC Urban Research Award in 2017 to support her project, which analyzes the impact of microplastics and microbial films on urban coral.
-Concerned about the 4.8 to 12.7 million metric tons […]
+Rotjan received an IOC Urban Research Award in 2017 to support her project, which analyzes the impact of microplastics and microbial films on urban coral.
+Concerned about the 4.8 to 12.7 million metric tons of […]

 IOC Partners with Questrom and Arup for Executive Program